 I would recommend this agency for home care because I feel like this agency provides a lot of services that are really needed.

 It is easy work, and the pay is good.
 It is very satisfying that you get to help people.

 Create Your All-Star Care Team in 5 Steps What family caregivers often need most is sound advice, regular respite and an extra set of hands.
 Friends may scatter when one becomes the primary caregiver for a spouse or parent, and not everyone has siblings or other family members they can depend on to share the load.
 A carefully selected care team is a necessary complement to a loved one’s detailed care plan.
 Step 1: Draft a list of prospective team members Write down the name of each family member, friend or neighbor with whom you regularly interact.
 Forego any initial judgements or doubts about their usefulness in your care plan—just let the ideas flow.
 Step 2: Assess each individual’s strengths Assess the strong suit of each person on your list.
 Is your best friend financially savvy?
 Can your cousin listen to you vent for as long as you need to without interrupting or casting judgement?
 Does your neighbor offer to help keep an eye on Mom when she’s tinkering outside in the garden?
-Each of these people have…Read More
+Each of these people have specific talents…Read More